Jason-Koser/csh-tier-list/README.md

 Upcoming Features:
 1. Allow users to create and share their own templates
 2. Library for all tierlists made by users

+To start up the webiste call 'npm start' in terminal